reszka-m/Dart-Lyrics-app---Lirs/README.md

  flutter install
 ```
 ## Features
--Main page: Top six listed artists from e.g: Poland
+- Main page: Top six listed artists from e.g: Poland
--Albums page: Artists albums names and dates of releases
+- Albums page: Artists albums names and dates of releases
--Search for lyrics: Searching for lyrics by artists name or track name
+- Search for lyrics: Searching for lyrics by artists name or track name
 ## Status
 Although project is finished, there is still plenty of room for some improvments.
 A lot of features can be add e.g:
 genre for tracks, choosable country for starting page - those are some suggestions.